tcrensink/chat_term/README.md

 # Chat Term
-A TUI for optimized access to the ChatGPT API
+Fast access to ChatGPT from the terminal.

 # Installation
 Requires python 3.5+, `tmux`, and an `OPENAI_API_KEY`